koodikulma-fi/data-signals/README.md

 ---

-### Static methods
+### Static library methods

-- Memos, triggers and data selectors are especially useful in state based refreshing systems that compare previous and next state to determine refreshing needs.
+- Memos, triggers and data sources are especially useful in state based refreshing systems that compare previous and next state to determine refreshing needs.
 - The basic concept is to feed argument(s) to a function, who performs a comparison on them to determine whether to trigger change (= a custom callback).

 ---

-### Selector: createDataMemo
+### library: createDataMemo

 - `createDataMemo` helps to reuse data in simple local usages.
 By default, it only computes the data if any of the arguments have changed.